Run benchmark comparisons

 Explore the results

-1. On the Table Table tab, view the results in a table.
-(The Table Table appears by default in the Results pane.)
+Click Table Table to view the results in a table.
 To explore the table, do any of the following:

-• Depending on the comparison method, items in the table include color-coded labels that match the map styling.
+• Hover over an item in the table to highlight the corresponding site on the map.
+Depending on the comparison method, items in the table include color-coded labels that match the map styling.

-• Click Export to Excel Export to export the data from the suitability analysis to an Excel worksheet.
+• Click Export to Excel Export to export the data from the benchmark comparisons to an Excel worksheet.

 • Click the Options button Options on a site and do any of the following: